threefoldtech/info_grid/src/tokens/buytft/oneinch.md

 > [Get BNB Tokens](https://docs.pancakeswap.finance/readme/get-started/bep20-guide)

+## How to Get TFT on 1inch.io (TFT-BSC)

+By utilizing 1inch.io, you can easily convert your existing crypto assets on BSC network into TFT-BSC by using the Swap function.
+Once you have obtained TFT-BSC, you have the option to bridge it into TFT Native on the Stellar network by utilizing the [TFT-Stellar bridge](/src/farmers/threefold_token/buy_sell_tft/tfchain_stellar_bridge.md).
+Let's swap some tokens!

-## Connect a BSC Wallet to 1inch.io
+### Connect a BSC Wallet to 1inch.io

 To get started, head to 1inch.io and click on '**Launch dApp**' icon on the homepage as shown below